 Florence was our favorite city.
 It was more quaint, personal, and intimate.
 The culture and climate of the city were less busy and massive than Rome for us.
 My wife and I were able to enjoy taking our time and slowly venturing out into the city streets.
 Aside from all the most popular sites to see, our favorite discovery in Florence was a gelato shop a few blocks from our hotel.
 We visited religiously twice a day in the afternoon and evening (even though it was winter, we still enjoyed our cold treat).
 With a more laidback and a small, large city persona, I would encourage all visitors to take their time and stroll through the back streets to discover the brilliant customs that make Florence stand apart.
 Explore our Florence Itinerary!

 One of the best things about Florence is how close everything is.
 Most of the main tourist attractions are within walking distance.
 This city is compact and very warm and friendly.
 It is beautiful at night to take romantic walks through its streets and sit in a café to take in the rich and distinctive culture of this incredible city.
+You can stay at budget hotels as well as you can find many luxury hotels in Florence, like the Westin Excelsior Florence.

 DAY 1, FLORENCE TOUR – BARGELLO, BATTISTERO & CAMPANILE